NamesMT/vue-modern-cropper/README.md

 const cropper = ref<InstanceType<typeof ModernCropper>>()

 onMounted(async () => {
-  // remember to await nextTick if you use Nuxt (Nuxt client component caveat) await nextTick()
+  // remember to await nextTick if you use Nuxt (Nuxt client-component caveat) await nextTick()

   // Use onCropperMounted to execute hooks as soon as the cropper APIs is available